-[Section 31A inserted by No. 59 of 2006 s.
+[Section 31A inserted: No. 59 of 2006 s.
 49.]

 32. Certain seized things to be forfeited to Crown

 [(1) deleted]

 (2) Where any thing is seized under this Act in relation to an offence of a kind that is prescribed for the purposes of this subsection, the court by or before which a person is convicted of an offence to which that thing relates shall order any such thing to be forfeited to the Crown.